-Participants may contribute up to 100% of their annual compensation, not to exceed the deferral limit as established annually by the Internal Revenue Code, into a choice of investment options.
+Participants may contribute up to 100 percent of their annual compensation, not to exceed the deferral limit as established annually by the Internal Revenue Code, into a choice of investment options.
 In no event shall the amount contributed for any plan year exceed the amount allowable in computing the participant's federal income tax exclusion for that plan year.
-As soon as eligibility criteria are satisfied, participants are automatically enrolled with payroll deductions of 3%.
-Subsequent to this, the participant can change their deferral election.
+As soon as eligibility criteria are satisfied, participants are automatically enrolled with payroll deductions of 3 percent but are permitted to opt out or change the payroll deduction percentage.
 Until participants make an investment selection, all of their contributions are invested in a target fund investment option that corresponds to the participant's projected retirement date, which is based on the participant's current age and a retirement age of 65.
 Once the participant makes an investment election, participant contributions are allocated as the participant directs.